 - Injuries due to lack of warning signs

-Do I need a Philadelphia slip and fall attorney?
+Do I need a Pennsylvania slip and fall attorney?

 Do I have a case if my Pennsylvania slip and fall accident was my fault?

 Under Pennsylvania’s comparative negligence laws, if the accident was only partially your fault, you may be able to collect a portion of your losses from other negligent parties.
 For example, if you were 40% at fault for your slip and fall accident because you were drinking, but the hotel where you were staying was 60% at fault for your accident because of poor maintenance, you may be able to collect 60% of your medical bills, lost wages, and other damages.